DragMaid/obsidian-notes/notes/JCU courses/CP1402 - Network Fundamentals/2024-10-04_port number.md

 # port number
-+ A port -> assigned to a process that can receive data -> among all other processes running on the same device
++ A port -> assigned to a process that can receive data -> among all other processes running on the same device => Purpose: Identify a service/app running on a system

 # Types of port
 + Well-known ports - 0 to 1023